ESMCI/visualCaseGen/paper/paper.md

 visualCaseGen is a graphical user interface (GUI) designed to streamline the creation and configuration of Community Earth System Model (CESM) experiments.
-Developed at the NSF National Center for Atmospheric Research (NCAR), CESM is a leading climate model capable of simulating the Earth's climate system at varying levels of complexity [@danabasoglu2020community].
-Configuring custom CESM experiments demands a deep understanding of component compatibility, grid configurations, parameterization schemes, and model hierarchies, making the setup process highly complex and time-intensive, particularly for non-standard or breakthrough applications. visualCaseGen addresses these challenges by providing an intuitive, interactive interface that automates and simplifies experiment setup, significantly reducing configuration time and enhancing usability for modelers.
+CESM is a highly flexible, state-of-the-art climate model that allows researchers to simulate the Earth system across a wide range of spatial and temporal scales and at varying levels of complexity, depending on scientific objectives [@danabasoglu2020community].

-To ensure consistency and compatibility, visualCaseGen incorporates a constraint solver based on satisfiability modulo theories (SMT) [@de2011satisfiability].
+However, configuring non-standard or idealized CESM experiments is often a technically demanding and time-consuming process, requiring detailed knowledge of component compatibility, grid definitions, parameterization schemes, and model hierarchies. visualCaseGen simplifies this process by guiding users through each stage of experiment setup and automating key configuration steps via an intuitive, interactive interface.

-This solver systematically analyzes dependencies between experiment settings, detects conflicts, and provides detailed explanations of incompatibilities, allowing users to make informed adjustments. the SMT-based approach enables dynamic, real-time validation of model settings, significantly reducing setup errors and ensuring that only scientifically viable configurations are selected.
+To ensure consistency and compatibility across various model settings, visualCaseGen incorporates a constraint solver based on satisfiability modulo theories (SMT) [@de2011satisfiability].
+This solver systematically analyzes dependencies between configuration parameters, detects conflicts, and provides detailed explanations of incompatibilities, allowing users to make informed adjustments.
+The SMT-based approach enables dynamic, real-time validation of model settings, significantly reducing setup errors and ensuring that only scientifically viable configurations are selected.

 On the frontend, visualCaseGen is implemented as a Jupyter-based GUI, offering an intuitive, step-by-step interface for browsing standard CESM configurations,